MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 - Hyper-V has been enabled on the PC and the target VM is configured for debugging.

 - There is a need to configure the host OS to debug Windows that is supporting the VM.
-To do this, kdnet is configured in the host OS.
+To do this, KDNET is configured in the host OS.

-Because kdnet will need exclusive access to the physical adapter, it will take over all access to the adapter.
+Because KDNET will need exclusive access to the physical adapter, it will take over all access to the adapter.
 When this occurs, the VM will no longer be able to access the network using the configured network adapters.
 If this occurs and you want to re-enable network access for the VMs, complete these steps.

-1. Open Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the *Microsoft Kernel Debug Network Adapter* by selecting it from the drop down box and then clicking OK in the Virtual Switch Manager dialog box.
+1. Open the Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the *Microsoft Kernel Debug Network Adapter* by selecting it from the drop down box and then clicking OK in the Virtual Switch Manager dialog box.

 2. After updating your Virtual Switch NIC, shutdown and restart your VMs.